dzhavat/dzhavat.github.io/_posts/2019-07-17-reading-from-table-storage-inside-azure-functions-running-in-nodejs-part-1.md

 #### Step 1

-First, we need an Azure function to work with.
+First, we need an Azure Function to work with.
 If you‘ve already have one, feel free to skip this step.

 1. Click on the “+” next to “Functions”.
 2. Click on “HTTP trigger”.